Behind the Scenes

 Across the state and with various departments, volunteers gathered again to deliver the wreaths at the beginning of the holiday season to the graves of Fallen Officers.
 Each Officer’s name was spoken, a wreath placed and a moment of silence observed.
 Those Officers with missing graves, cremated or buried out of state were recognized and honored at the Peace Officer Memorial in Downtown Phoenix.

-Now entering its fourth year in Arizona, the program includes all of Arizona's Fallen Firefighters.
-This year, volunteers will assemble 500 wreaths to place throughout the state.
+Now entering its sixth year in Arizona, the program includes all of Arizona's Fallen Law Enforcement Officers and Firefighters.
+This year, volunteers will assemble 500 wreaths to place throughout the state on graves and memorials..

-Across the country, the Fallen Heroes Wreath Program is proud to acknowledge chapters in eight states.
+Across the country, the Fallen Heroes Wreath Program is proud to acknowledge chapters in seventeen states.
 Hopefully each year will bring more support and the expansion of the program until it is nationwide.

 The Fallen Heroes Wreath Program exists to prove that these Officers and Firefighters will never be forgotten, whether gone for more than one hundred years or one year; whether their families are still around or not.
 Their lives mattered and so do their memories.
 We invite you to share your stories and pledge your support, because our Fallen should NEVER be forgotten.